 Strength in the human body is a two-edged sword.
 If used properly, it is a great asset.
 If it is used inadvertently against oneself in the process of creating power for the shot, it becomes a liability.
 Technique is everything in the game of golf.
 Possessing a powerful body can be a wonderful thing, but as with most gifts in life, it carries a responsibility for using it correctly.
 Great athletes should have a significant advantage playing our great game, but only if their strength is used in a manner that keeps it under control.

-Learn to use your strength correctly by studying the principles of Gravity Golf on our website and in our book and DVD’s.
+Learn to use your strength correctly by studying the principles and take the Gravity Golf Challenge.